-Hazcheck Systems and IMDG Code e-learning from Exis Technologies are used by 16 of the top 20 container lines and by feeder lines, ferry operators and ports worldwide.
+Hazcheck Systems and IMDG Code e-learning from Exis Technologies are used by 80% of the container lines and by feeder lines, ferry operators and ports worldwide.
 Here we highlight some customer applications.

 Samskip is a global logistics company offering transport and related services by land, sea, rail and air.
 They have been purchasing IMDG Code e-learning courses for general awareness training since 2010.

 Locus Software has been a leading provider of cloud-based ERP and collaboration solutions for the liner shipping industry since 2009.
 Since 2015, the company has been offering Exis Technologies' Hazcheck Toolkits dangerous goods data packages and routines in their Locus Odyssey ERP platform.

 Johnston Logistics is a pan European logistics provider operating from 7 sites in Ireland.
 Operating since 1979, they now have a partnership with Dachser GmbH.
 They have been using Hazcheck Online for their IMDG Code compliance checking since 2011.

 Atlantic Container Line have been using IMDG Code e-learning to train staff in the North American and European offices since 2011.

 In line with its high operating standards, BTL uses Hazcheck Professional to control dangerous goods on sailings and in acceptance procedures.

 British Antarctic Survey use Hazcheck Workstation to check classification and packaging and to produce documentation for dangerous goods on board their supply vessels.